 On June 10, 2019, Governor Greg Abbot signed a new law making CBD legal in Texas as long as it contains .3 percent or less THC.
 The law, which was House Bill 1325, went into effect on September 1, 2019, enacted the following:

 Whether you will be prosecuted for possession of CBD oil in Texas depends entirely upon where you are located.
 In North Texas, Denton County is not prosecuting CBD oil only cases, Dallas County is “not aggressively prosecuting” CBD oil cases, and the Collin County District Attorney is still deciding.
 Tarrant County, on the other hand, is prosecuting CBD oil cases.
 As we will discuss later, officials can chose to prosecute CBD oil that contains THC for Possession of a Penalty Group 2 Substance in Texas.
 While all elected prosecutors understand that theory of prosecution, the reality is that CBD oils usually contain less than .3 percent of THC, if they contain any at all.

-Tarrant County’s position has been to prosecute cases where any THC is detected.
+Tarrant County’s position has been to prosecute cases with THC.
 Additionally, the First Assistant District Attorney recently stated to a local news organization that Tarrant County will prosecute possession of CBD oil not containing THC as a misdemeanor offense.
 (More on this later.)

-While CBD is illegal under Texas law, it is no longer illegal under federal law.
+CBD is no longer illegal under federal law.
 On January 1, 2019 – with the passage of the Agricultural Improvement Act of 2018 (also known as the Farm Bill Act) – it became legal to grow or possess hemp under federal law as long as it has less than .3 percent THC.

 Hemp has officially been removed from the Controlled Substances Act.